-The Son Shine Lighthouse facility is located out in New London, Texas and was originally built in the 1930’s during a time that the oil business was booming and New London was considered one of the wealthiest towns in Texas.
+The Son Shine Lighthouse facility is located out in New London, Texas and was originally built in the 1930’s and served as a church during a time that the oil business was booming and New London was considered one of the wealthiest towns in Texas.
 It was later converted into a nursing home which was expanded to its current size of approximately 18,000 square feet.
 In 2007, the nursing home was closed and the building sat empty until Pastor Freeman Pierce was deeded the property by the previous owner.
-The facility was obtained by First Baptist Church in Danville in 2008.
+The old and dilapidated nursing home was obtained by First Baptist Church in Danville in 2008.
 The previous owner of the Sunshine Nursing Home gave the facility and the surrounding property to the church to be a women’s shelter.
-Because of its central location between Tyler, Longview and Henderson this facility was an ideal place for a women’s transitional home.
+Because of its central location between Tyler, Longview, Kilgore and Henderson this facility was an ideal place for a women’s transitional home.

 SSLM opened its doors at the end of April 2013 to the first resident.
-Over the first year SSLM was able to admit a total of 15 women and 8 children.
+This ministry has served over 100 women and their children in the first five years.